View on GitHub

 # - assign_good_first_old: Assigns the oldest "good first issue" (by issue number, default: false)

-# - assign_old: Assigns the oldest issue (by issue number, any label, default: false)
+# - assign_old: Assigns the oldest issue (by issue number, regardless of label, default: false)

 # Priority: ci-failure > deploy-pages-failure > good first issue > old issue